INRIM/sir-technical-docs/vpn.md

  proposal ngn-proposal
  proposal remoteaccess_legacy_proposal
 ```

+##### Profile
 At the end, the IKEv2 profile *remoteaccess* is built, which combines all of the above
 settings.
 In the profile:
- - Server is identified with a TLS certificate, included in the trustpoint *rt1.trustpoint*, which is assumed
+ - The server is identified with a TLS certificate, included in the trustpoint *rt1.trustpoint*, which is assumed
 to be already imported in the router.
-The client is identified with EAP, without the AnyConnect
+The client is instead identified with EAP, without AnyConnect proprietary extensions.
-proprietary extensions.
- - This profile is then linked to the *Virtual-Template* interface 1.
+ - The profile is linked to the *Virtual-Template* interface 1.
- - Windows IKEv2 client identifies the user with the local IP address of the machine.
-Therefore,
+ - Unfortunately, the Windows native IKEv2 client identifies itself with the local IP address of the machine, instead of the EAP identity.
- this profile must match any remote identity, and the *query-identity* option is set, such that the server
- explicitly asks for the EAP identity.
+  Therefore, this profile must match any possible remote identity, and the *query-identity* option is set, so that the client provides the EAP identity.
  - IKEv2 fragmentation is globally active.
  - Dead Peer Detection (DPD) is enabled.